mafintosh/hls-buffer/README.md

 ## Usage

-hls-buffer takes a m3u8 url from a remote server and preloads and buffer the linked .ts files
+hls-buffer takes a m3u8 url from a remote server and preloads and buffers the linked .ts files in memory

 ``` js
 var hls = require('hls-buffer');